SkymanOne/folidity/reports/main.typ

 == Language design

-Folidity features a rich grammar that allows one to abstract away from low-level operations while providing a high level of readability and expressivity.
+Folidity features a rich grammar that abstracts away from low-level operations while providing a high level of readability and expressivity.
 Certain considerations have been taken into account to reflect the desired features described in @Section:Outline.

 Folidity is described using LR(1) #footnote("https://en.wikipedia.org/wiki/LR_parser") grammar as outlined in @Appendix:Grammar[Appendix].
 One of the advantages of using LR(1) grammar is its expressiveness and clarity which allows describing sophisticated data structures.
-It additionally enables easier implementation of the error-recovery @sorkin2012lr1 for reporting purposes which lies at the core of the Folidity compiler.
+It additionally enables easier implementation of the error-recovery @sorkin2012lr1 for reporting purposes which lies at the core of the compiler.

 === Primitives, Expressions and Statements